francois-marie/lazycrypt/README.md

 6. Press `p` to push the encrypted repo to the remote
 7. Repeat steps 5-6 as you make new commits

 Each sync is incremental: only new commits are encrypted.
-The commit-map tracks which plaintext commits have been synced.
+The commit-map is saved after each commit, so interrupted or paused syncs resume where they left off.
+Press `P` to pause/resume a running sync.

 To share access with a receiver, send them: